 Recommended credit score

-You need good or excellent credit to qualify for this credit card, which typically translates to a FICO score of 670 or higher.
+You’ll need good to excellent credit to qualify for this credit card, which typically means having a FICO score of 670 or higher.

 The bottom line